The planning application for Deepmore Solar Farm has now been submitted to South Staffordshire Council with the reference 23/00931/FULM

 OUR PROPOSALS

-If consented and installed, the solar farm will have a capacity of up to 22.5 MWp and will be operational for up to 40 years.
+The solar farm will have a capacity of up to 22.5 MWp and will be operational for up to 40 years.
 After that time, all of the installation will be removed and the land restored to how it was before, but with improved soil health and biodiversity due to being left fallow.
 The power generated will be exported to the grid via a substation connecting to existing powerlines which run through the site boundary.

 The solar panels will be installed in rows which run east to west through the site.
 These rows will be tilted towards the south to capture the maximum amount of solar irradiation possible.
 The total height of the panels will be no more than 3m above the ground with a gap of more than 0.8m above the ground at its minimum.